FlowFuse/helm/helm/flowforge/README.md

  - `ingress.annotations` ingress annotations (default is `{}`).
 This value is also applied to Editor instances created by FlowForge.
  - `ingress.className` ingress class name (default is `"""`).
 This value is also applied to Editor instances created by FlowForge.

- `ingress.annotations` can contain the following tokens that will be replaced
+ `ingress.annotations` values can contain the following tokens that will be replaced as follows:

   - `{{ instanceHost }}` replaced by the hostname of the instance
   - `{{ instanceURL }}` replaced by the URL for the instance